Integration software what is it?

 Customer meetings are not the only use that Sales has for Data Integration.
 The infamous buyers-journey from Google search to becoming a customer provides milestones that inform marketing and sales tactics.
 Effective salespeople leverage actionable insights from BI dashboards that help them uncover more opportunities and shorten sales cycles.
 Sales hunger for more, better-qualified leads and marketing leverages integrations to applications such as; LinkedIn, Google Analytics, HubSpot, Marketo and Salesforce to build the lead funnel.

-The Avalanche Cloud Data Platform can also provide service organizations with an accurate and holistic perspective on customer satisfaction, including Custom Experience and Net Promoter Score (NPS) data.
+The Actian Data Platform can also provide service organizations with an accurate and holistic perspective on customer satisfaction, including Custom Experience and Net Promoter Score (NPS) data.
 Preparing service reviews need actionable insights into customer health with data from customer experience, customer retention and sales systems.

 The business benefits from a single source to assess customer experience that encompasses Incidents reported by customers, their open issues, outstanding enhancement requests, and feedback from follow-up survey reports.

-The integrated reporting and visualization capabilities in the Avalanche Cloud Data Platform make it easier to gain the valuable insights sales and service organizations need to make the business highly responsive and proactive.
+The integrated reporting and visualization capabilities in the Actian Data Platform make it easier to gain the valuable insights sales and service organizations need to make the business highly responsive and proactive.

 How does integration software work?